-Receiving specialist musical training from the College's professional musicians, they sing Choral Evensong each Wednesday during the University term.
+Receiving specialist musical training from the College's professional musicians, they sing Vespers each Monday and Evensong each Wednesday during the University term.
 In addition, the choristers undertake a number of concerts and other activities each year, including performing in the Passiontide at Merton festival.

-We currently have spaces in our Probationer class for four girls entering Year 4 in September 2021, and one space for a girl entering Year 5 in September 2021.
+We currently have spaces in our Probationer class for four girls entering Year 4 in September 2023.